snekit-com/snekit-com/src/tech-fluency.md

       ]
     },
     {
-      question: "Does your organization have a technology strategy aligned with your mission?",
+      question: "Does your organisation have a technology strategy aligned with your mission?",
       options: [
         { text: "No strategy exists", score: 0 },
         { text: "Basic strategy exists", score: 2 },